bi119aTe5hXk/moe.TV/README.md

 # moe.TV
-An [Albireo](https://github.com/lordfriend/Albireo) client which can watch bangumi on your tvOS.
+An [Albireo](https://github.com/lordfriend/Albireo) & Sonarr client which can watch bangumis / videos on your tvOS devices.

 ## Preview